itiligent/Sonos-OpenWRT-VLANs/README.md

 **Warning: Don't commit any changes or restart OpenWRT until all step 3 changes are completed or you may cut yourself off!!**

 To securely restrict insecure uPnP multicast, all router input and inter-zone forwarding traffic should be denied by default.
-This overrides hidden firewall defaults, requiring explicit re-creation of rules for LUCI HTTP, SSH, DNS, DHCP, and ICMP.
-This enforces the best practice of implicit deny and explicit permit.
+To to this we must override hidden firewall defaults by requiring explicit firewall rules for all traffic such as LUCI HTTP, SSH, DNS, DHCP, and ICMP.
+This approach enforces a least priviledage approach via implicit deny and explicit permit.

 Edit `/etc/config/firewall` as follows: